nerajbobra/lstm-qrs-detector/README.md

 # lstm-qrs-detector
 CNN-LSTM based QRS detector for ECG signals

 This project implements a deep learning based QRS detector for ECG signals.
 Specifically, a hybrid CNN-LSTM model is used.
+On the test set, this model achieves an f1 of 0.88 and accuracy of 0.90.
 To get right to the punchline, here's the model:
 ```
 #first CNN
 model = Sequential()